 For over 50 years Pat Coombs dominated radio and television often playing spinsters, eccentrics and ditherers.
-She was often the stooge to some of the funniest men on television such as Reg Varney, Arthur Askey and Dick Emery and co-starred in numerous sitcoms, most memorably in the retirement home comedy You're Only Young Twice in which she appeared alongside Peggy Mount, who had never been upstaged by any other actress.
+She was often the stooge to some of the funniest stars on television such as Reg Varney, Arthur Askey, Dick Emery and Peggy Mount and co-starred in numerous sitcoms, most memorably in the retirement home comedy You're Only Young Twice in which she appeared alongside Mount, who had never been upstaged by any other actress.
 But Pat Coombs managed to do it and Peggy Mount loved her for it.

 An early TV appearance came alongside Tony Hancock in The Great Detective episode of his classic series Hancock's Half Hour (1957), in which he dreams of becoming "Sexton Hancock" and unravelling a murder mystery.
 She followed it with regular appearances in The Cyril Fletcher Show (1959), written by Johnny Speight.
 Other early TV appearances were with Bill Maynard, Terry Scott, Jimmy Edwards and Dick Emery who was a great admirer of her work.
 She became a regular on The Dick Emery Show in 1963 and this led to her first sitcom role, as Miss Hobbitt in Barney Is My Darling (1965-66), written by Barry Took and Marty Feldman.
 She was confidante to Ramona Pank (Irene Handl), who was coming to terms with living once more with her husband Barney (Bill Fraser) after being apart for 12 years.
 In 1966 she appeared in a Comedy Playhouse episode entitled Beggar My Neighbour.
 In this Pattie played Lana Butt, married to Harry (Reg Varney) who were constantly at war with their neighbours - Lana's sister Rose Garvey (June Whitfield) and brother-in-law Gerald (Peter Jones, later Desmond Walter-Ellis) - who were always broke, in contrast to the opulent Butts.
 The one-off production was quickly turned into a series that ran for three series between 1967 and 1968.